-Sports related injuries are common in equine competitions and training.
-They are expected to occur and are likely, due to the extreme stress placed upon joints and other supporting structures, often exceeding normal limitations.
-The injuries can be a short term nuisance or many prove to be long term, career ending problems that drag on for years.
-How we approach these injuries from both a preventative and therapeutic perspective can dictate the outcome and often improve our odds of success.
-In order to understand the options before us, we have to understand what is taking place within that animal.
+A sports related injury is common in equine competitions and training.
+They are expected to occur and are likely, due to the extreme stress placed upon horse joints and other supporting structures, often exceeding normal limitations.
+The injuries can be a short term nuisance, but many prove to be long-term, career ending problem that drags on for years.
+Management and therapy of the horse injury from both a preventative and therapeutic perspective can dictate the outcome and often improve our odds of success.
+In order to understand the therapy options before you, we have to understand what is taking place within that horse.

 Injuries are to be expected with any horse, whether if that animal is a top level competitor or just a pasture companion.
-They easily occur as a result of a kick, slip, fall, mistep or improper landing.
+They easily occur as a result of a kick, slip, fall, misstep or improper landing.
 In the world of equine sports, it is not hard to see how or why these injuries occur.
-We can watch a barrel racer turn sharply around barrels, twisting and contorting joints.
-In jumpers or even a racing QH or TB , all we have to do is slow down the video and watch the full stress load on the fetlock, carpus and flexor tendons upon landing.
-Joints, muscles, tendons and ligaments are all highly stressed, no matter the sport, but to each sport we have a higher stressload in certain areas.
+You can watch a barrel racer turn sharply around barrels, twisting and contorting joints.
+In jumpers or even a racing QH or TB , all you have to do is slow down the video and watch the full stress load on the fetlock, carpus and flexor tendons upon landing.
+Joints, muscles, tendons and ligaments are all highly stressed, no matter the sport, but to each sport we have a higher stress load in certain areas.
 However, despite the differences between sports, an injury is an injury and can prove to be a very frustrating problem to contend with.
-In most cases of injury, we often resort to cold hosing, pain medications, linaments, poultices, injections, braces, confinement and other forms of therapy to aid in recovery.
+In most cases of injury, management and therapy options include cold hosing, pain medications, liniments, poultices, injections, braces, confinement, and other forms of therapy to aid in recovery.

-Many respond well, over time, but the ultimate question is whether or not we are doing enough?
+Many respond well, over time, but the ultimate question is whether or not you are doing enough?
+Are your management and therapy approaches on target with your goals?
 Our efforts are often revealed in terms of success, when we look at the recurrence rate.
 How often does that injury come back?
 In many, this rate is high, often well above 50%, in which case that animal’s soundness and future performance is greatly inhibited.
 To some trainers or owners, they continue to push forward, often relying on more medications to numb that pain and allow the animal to push through.
 Is this correct logic?
 Is this the right move for the animal considering future health?
 Is this even the right move for the rider, considering risk involved with potentially riding an unsound horse and potential harm?